gpoulios/deathadderv2/README.md

 ## Requirements

-Only requirement is to be using the libusb0 driver.
+Only requirement is to be using the [libusb driver](https://github.com/libusb/libusb/wiki/Windows) (either WinUSB or libusb-win32).

 One way to install it is using [Zadig](https://zadig.akeo.ie/).
 You only need to change the entry "Razer DeathAdder V2 (Interface 3)".
-Use the spinner to select "libusb-win32 (vX.Y.Z)" and hit "Replace driver".
+Use the spinner to select either "WinUSB (vXXX)" or "libusb-win32 (vX.Y.Z)" and hit "Replace driver".
 In my case (Win11) it timed out while creating a restore point but it actually installed it.

 ## Usage

 The tool comes in two forms, a console executable that you can use like so:

 ```
-> deathadder-rgb-cli aabbcc
+> deathadder-rgb-cli.exe aabbcc
 ```

 and a GUI app that will just pop up a color picker prompt (check the mouse while selecting).